rocky-linux/documentation/docs/guides/backup/dump_restore.md

     /dev/nvme0n1p2        (     /) Last dump: Level 1, Date Sun Dec  8 19:38:51 2024
     ```

-4. For non-partitioned directory, only Full Backup (`-0`) can be used and the `-u` option cannot be used:
+4. For non-partitioned directory, you can only use the Full Backup (`-0`) option, not the `-u` option:

     ```bash
     Shell > dump -0uj -f /tmp/etc-full-20241208.bak.bz2 /etc/